 Now, one would think that Alaska would be big enough to contain a bunch of growing bears, but it turns out that in 2007 Three Bears headed for the Lower 48 and opened a new mini-warehouse store (61,000 square feet) in Butte, Montana.

-And then on July 1, 2011 and at least partly because Three Bears likes to do things in, well, threes (of course!), Three Bears opened its third mini-warehouse store in the Mat-Su Valley at 3950 S. Knik Goose Bay Road (just a 1/4 mile from the intersection with Vine.
+And then on July 1, 2011 and at least partly because Three Bears likes to do things in, well, threes (of course!), Three Bears opened its third mini-warehouse store in the Mat-Su Valley at 3950 S. Knik Goose Bay Road (just a 1/4 mile from the intersection with Vine, our KGB Rd. location.
 And part of what makes this Three Bears store “just right” for the community is the store’s Three Bears Pharmacy and 24-hour fuel station.

-Since then Three Bears Alaska has continued to grow to help out local communities by opening stores in Chugiak/Birchwood in the summer of 2014.
+Since then Three Bears Alaska has continued to grow to help out local communities by opening a store in the Chugiak/Birchwood area in the summer of 2014.
 This Three bears features a Shell Kiosk, a Java Den (a new coffee venture for Three Bears) a Bears Den Liquor department, and an Outpost.
-Then Three Bears opened the Big Lake location in the summer of 2015, a Convenience Shell fuel station in Big Lake in the Summer of 2016, and an over-sized Convenience Shell fuel station in Houston, AK.
+Then Three Bears opened the Big Lake location in the summer of 2015, a Convenience Shell fuel station in Big Lake in the Summer of 2016, and an over-sized Convenience Shell fuel station in Houston, AK in May 2017.

 To this day Three Bears is still a family owned and operated company and plans to be around for quite a few more years.
 With many more locations to come to serve Alaska and there unique communities.
 The company’s CEO/President is one of Larry Weisz Sr.’s sons, Dave Weisz.
 He continues the values and beliefs that his father set out many years ago that Three Bears will be “just right” for the communities we open stores in.

 “Three Bears Alaska, Alaskan Serving Alaskans, Since 1980”.